What We Believe

 VII.
 THE CHURCH

 We believe in the universal church, a living spiritual body of which Christ is the head and all regenerated persons are members.
 We believe in the local church, consisting of a company of believers in Jesus Christ, baptized on a credible profession of faith, and associated for worship, work, and fellowship.
-We believe that God has laid upon the embers of the local church the primary task of giving the gospel of Jesus Christ to a lost world.
+We believe that God has laid upon the members of the local church the primary task of giving the gospel of Jesus Christ to a lost world.
 Eph.
 2:19-22; Acts 1:8; Eph.
 5:19-21; Acts 2:42; Heb.
 10:23-25.

 VIII.
 CHRISTIAN CONDUCT